SuperDeviOS/CoronaUI/README.md

 # CoronaUI
-Esse projeto é um aprendizado e uso da criação de app usando SwiftUI e Combine.
+This project only purpose is to create an entire app using SwiftUI and Combine.
+Included Unit Test and UI Test

 # Covid-19 - iOS